 In a blog post published on October 13th, Activision outlined some of the key features of RICOCHET, including how it will work when installed onto a PC:

 - RICOCHET's kernel-level driver only functions when playing Warzone on PC.

 - The driver isn't always active.

 - It monitors all software and applications that run alongside and interact with Warzone.

 - When Warzone is shut down, RICOCHET also switches off.

 When Is RICOCHET Anti-Cheat Releasing?

 RICOCHET's back-end features will be launching alongside Call of Duty: Vanguard on November 5th, and will appear in Warzone alongside the Pacific map.
-The kernel-level driver will arrive as part of the Pacific map update which is rumoured to take place on November 23rd.
+The kernel-level driver will arrive as part of the Warzone Pacific update taking place on December 3rd.